Non-Public School Student Driving Eligibility Certificate Requirements

 Conventional non-public schools are those operating only under either Part 1 or Part 2 of Article 39, Chapter 115C of the North Carolina General Statutes.
 Home schools are those non-public schools operating under Part 3 of Article 39, Chapter 115C of the North Carolina General Statutes.
 DEC is the abbreviation used in this document for driving eligibility certificate.
 DMV is the abbreviation for the North Carolina Division of Motor Vehicles.

-Before issuing a DEC, a conventional non-public school or a home school must already have on file with the North Carolina Division of Non-Public Education a currently valid Notice of Intent to Operate and must be in compliance with all the laws and regulations applicable to conventional non-public schools or home schools which enroll students subject to compulsory attendance laws.
+Before issuing a DEC, a conventional non-public school or a home school must already have on file with the North Carolina Division of Non-Public Education a currently valid Notice of Intent to Operate.
+The school must be in operation for at least four months and in compliance with all laws and regulations applicable to conventional non-public schools or home schools, which enroll students subject to compulsory attendance laws.

 The chief administrator of a non-public school which is in compliance with all laws and regulations applicable to that type of non-public school may then request DEC forms from the North Carolina Division of Non-Public Education -- the exclusive supplier of DEC forms to all non-public schools.
 These DEC forms are then non-transferable between schools.